The Best Music Options for Museums, Exhibitions & Art Galleries

 One of a curator’s most important jobs is to ensure a flow through the exhibition.
 This could be based on chronological time, allowing visitors to move from the earliest painting to the most recent, or it could be based on theme or art style.

-Choosing a genre or era of music can enhance the overall flow of the exhibit in the museum or gallery.
 For example, if you are showing Andy Warhol, Jackson Pollock, or artists from the 1950s or 1960s, playing instrumental versions of pop songs from the time not only sets the mood and tone for the gallery show, but it also gives insight into the pop culture context that might have influenced these artists.
 In contrast, an exhibit of classical works from the Renaissance or Enlightenment will benefit from gentle, classical music.

 Sometimes, opening an exhibition with a live DJ or band, regardless of the artworks presented, can bring in younger people who feel more engaged with a party-like atmosphere.
 At the same time, this can comment on how the artwork might have been viewed when it was originally created.